An Austin for Everyone

 Austin’s core is a significant source of our prosperity, but the roads that lead to it are full.
 We need to move more people on those roads, and public transit in its own traffic-proof lane is the cheapest proven way to get more people to and from Downtown and UT.
 Putting transit above or below streets is another option.
 Continuing to prioritize drivers over transit riders is not an option.

 Furthermore, an Austin for everyone will necessarily be a denser Austin.
 The denser a city gets, the more effective public transportation becomes and the more ineffective cars become.
-Buses and trains must become first-class modes of transportation.
+Buses and trains must become first-class modes of transportation for everyone, not just those paying a higher fare.
 This means more street lanes dedicated to transit, more money dedicated to transit, and more focus on serving the most riders and less on geographic coverage.
 Transit should not be viewed as merely a relief valve to reduce congestion for automobiles, but as a primary means of transportation.

 To get the most benefits from our transportation investments, we must prioritize existing density and allow additional, abundant housing near transit stops.
 Policies that limit density near our best transit lines must be reversed.